ibmdb/node-ibm_db/README.md

 - HOW:
   - On distributed platforms, Set **DOWNLOAD_CLIDRIVER** environment variable to `true` to force downloading of clidriver from IBM hosted URL.
 Never set DOWNLOAD_CLIDRIVER on z/OS system.

+`CLIDRIVER_DOWNLOAD_VERSION :`

+- USE:

+  - Set this environment variable for downloading of specific version of odbc/clidriver at install time if clidriver do not exist under `ibm_db/installer` directory or not pointed by environment variable IBM_DB_HOME.
+If clidriver is already present, existing clidriver will not get deleted unless `DOWNLOAD_CLIDIVER` is set.

+- HOW:
+  - On distributed platforms, Set **DOWNLOAD_CLIDRIVER** environment variable to `true` and set environment variable **CLIDRIVER_DOWNLOAD_VERSION** to force downloading of clidriver from IBM hosted URL.
+Never set CLIDRIVER_DOWNLOAD_VERSION on z/OS system.

 ### <a name="downloadCli"></a> Download clidriver ([based on your platform & architecture](#systemDetails)) from the below IBM Hosted URL: